 Falling out of hair after typhoid.

-Indicated in bald spot due to hair fall.
+Indicated in the bald spot due to hair fall.

 Scalp sensitive and sore.